slicebox/slicebox/README.md

 Features
 --------

+Slicebox provides a rich set of features for importing, exporting, managing and sharing image data.
+All features listed below are available as REST calls.
+The provided web interface covers most features.

 * Browsing of images, either according to a Patient-Study-Series hierarchy, or using a flat view of all available series.
 * Querying, filtering and sorting of image (meta) data
 * Upload and download of image data (DICOM datasets)